Particular/docs.particular.net/samples/step-by-step/sample.md

 Before beginning, set up the necessary dependencies.

 * Add a reference to the `Shared` project to the `Client`, `Server`, and `Subscriber` projects.
-* In each project, add a reference to the `NServiceBus` NuGet package, either using the Package Manager Console or the NuGet Package Manager visual tool.
+* In each project, add a reference to the `NServiceBus` NuGet package.

 ## Defining messages

 First, define the messages that will be used by the system.
 The client will send a `PlaceOrder` command to the server, and in response, the server will publish an `OrderPlaced` event.

-There is a difference between commands and events.
+There is a [difference between commands and events](/nservicebus/messaging/messages-events-commands.md).
 A **command** is a request to perform a task, which is sent to one specific location.
 In contrast, an **event** is an announcement that something has happened, which is published from one location and can be consumed by multiple subscribers.

 The easiest way to differentiate commands and events is to use the `ICommand` and `IEvent` marker interfaces.

-Let's define the `PlaceOrder` command by creating a class that implements `ICommand` in the Shared project called `PlaceOrder`:
+Define the `PlaceOrder` command by creating a class that implements `ICommand` in the Shared project called `PlaceOrder`:

-snippet:StepByStep-PlaceOrder
+snippet:PlaceOrder

 Next, define the `OrderPlaced` event by creating a class that implements `IEvent` in the Shared project called `OrderPlaced`:

-snippet:StepByStep-OrderPlaced
+snippet:OrderPlaced

 ## The Client

 Next, the Client application must be ready to send messages with NServiceBus.
 In the Client application, add the following code to the program's Main method.
 Don't worry about the `SendOrder` method, that will be covered soon.

-snippet:StepByStep-ClientInit
+snippet:ClientInit

 With a `PlaceOrder` command defined, and NServiceBus initialized, a loop can be created to send a new command message every time the Enter key is pressed.

 In the Client application, add this code to the Program class:

-snippet:StepByStep-SendOrder
+snippet:SendOrder

-In order to actually run, each endpoint needs to specify an error queue.
+Each endpoint needs to [specify an error queue](/nservicebus/errors/).
 This defines where messages are sent when they cannot be processed due to repetitive exceptions during message processing.

 While it is possible to [configure the error queue in an App.config file](/nservicebus/errors/), the `IProvideConfiguration` interface can be used to [override app.config settings](/nservicebus/hosting/custom-configuration-providers.md), which has the benefit able to be shared between all endpoints.

 In the Shared project, create a class named `ConfigErrorQueue`:

-snippet:StepByStep-ConfigErrorQueue
+snippet:ConfigErrorQueue

 The Client application is now complete, and could now be executed.
 However, doing so would throw an exception when trying to send the message.
 The Client is sending the `PlaceOrder` command to an endpoint named `Samples.StepByStep.Server`, which will not exist yet.
 A server application must be created to handle that command.